bostonrb/project-night/views/install/ubuntu.markdown

 ## Post-installation tasks:

-  Create ssh keys so you can work with github.
+  If not already done, create ssh keys so you can work with github.

     ssh git@github.com
     ssh-keygen